jmcuneo/a2-shortstack/README.md

 Your application is required to implement the following functionalities (4 pts each, total 20 pts):

-- a `Server` which not only serves files, but also maintains a tabular dataset with 3 or more fields related to your application
+- DONE a `Server` which not only serves files, but also maintains a tabular dataset with 3 or more fields related to your application
 - DONE a `Results` functionality which shows the entire dataset residing in the server's memory
-- a `Form/Entry` functionality which allows a user to add or delete data items residing in the server's memory
+- DONE a `Form/Entry` functionality which allows a user to add or delete data items residing in the server's memory
-- a `Server Logic` which, upon receiving new or modified "incoming" data, includes and uses a function that adds at least one additional derived field to this incoming data before integrating it with the existing dataset
+- DONE a `Server Logic` which, upon receiving new or modified "incoming" data, includes and uses a function that adds at least one additional derived field to this incoming data before integrating it with the existing dataset
 - DONE the `Derived field` for a new row of data must be computed based on fields already existing in the row.
 For example, a `todo` dataset with `task`, `priority`, and `creation_date` may generate a new field `deadline` by looking at `creation_date` and `priority`

 Your application is required to demonstrate the use of the following concepts:

 HTML (4 pts each, total 16 pts):
-- One or more [HTML Forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms), with any combination of form tags appropriate for the user input portion of the application
+- DONE One or more [HTML Forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms), with any combination of form tags appropriate for the user input portion of the application
 - DONE A results page displaying all data currently available on the server.
 You will most likely use a `<table>` tag for this, but `<ul>` or `<ol>` could also work and might be simpler to work with.
 Alternatively, you can create a single-page app (see Technical Acheivements) but this is not a requirement.
 - All pages should [validate](https://validator.w3.org)
-- If your app contains multple pages, they should all be accessible from the homepage (index.html)
+- DONE If your app contains multple pages, they should all be accessible from the homepage (index.html)

 CSS (4 pts each, total 16 pts):
 - DONE CSS styling of the primary visual elements in the application